Advanced-Rocketry/AdvancedRocketry/README.md

 # How to build for Minecraft 1.7.10:

+Before you start: It is assumed you know how to clone and checkout different branches

 1. Create a new Directory named advancedRocketryProject
 2. Enter the directory 'advancedRocketryProject'
 3. clone "https://github.com/zmaster587/libVulpes.git" (git clone https://github.com/zmaster587/libVulpes.git)